CSCfi/csc-user-guide/docs/cloud/rahti/storage/ephemeral.md

-## EmptydDir
+## Ephemeral Storage (EmptydDir)

 When local ephemeral (temporal) storage is needed, an `emptyDir` should be issued.
 It is local to the node, on Rahti this is RAID-0 SSD storage.
-It can be shared across several containers in the same Pod, and it the fastest filesystem available, but it will be **lost when the Pod is killed**.
+It can be shared across several containers in the same Pod, and it the *fastest* filesystem available in Rahti, but it will be **lost when the Pod is killed or restarted**.
 It is declared directly in the Pod definition:

 *`podWithEmptydDir.yaml`*: